-Monsam Diaper Changing Station with Portable Sink 31" Height
+Monsam PSE-2010 Diaper Changing Station with Portable Sink 31" H

 A diaper changing station with a built in portable sink!
 Our Monsam Diaper Changing Station is comfortable, safe and convenient.
 It comes with a built in stainless steel sink, a solid aluminum frame and durable plastic panels, that, unlike laminated material, will not separate or peel.

 This signature changing table and sink combination provides all the convenience you need in a single unit.
 A 5 gallon tank delivers water without the need for pipes or drains.
 Ample storage with openings on both sides allows for diaper changing supplies to be stored and accessed easily.

 Simple, clean lines and sturdy child-safe casters make it easy to move and store the unit.
 The unit can be used from either side, ideal in tight spaces.
 As an additional child safety feature, the utility door is located at the side.